-We are putting pressure on the Government to update this list and make provisions for people with M.E. and others with medical conditions that leave them housebound.
+We put pressure on the Government to update this list and make provisions for people with M.E. and others with medical conditions that leave them housebound.

 They are looking into increasing the number of delivery slots which are available and recruiting more drivers.
 As they increase capacity they will look to set aside more slots for their most vulnerable customers.
 They will identify these vulnerable people by using the list provided by the Government.
 They are also asking customers to ‘think before they click’ so those who are able to come to the store do so.
 They have introduced a priority shopping hour every Monday, Wednesday and Friday from 9am.
 They participate in the Sunflower Lanyard scheme and anyone visiting their stores with an invisible illness can pick one of these up from their customer service desks.
 This will enable colleagues to know you may require extra assistance.